 6. Use cruise control

 Most modern cars have cruise control.
 Use it if you’re on a highway or anywhere that doesn’t have much stop-and-go traffic.
 Using cruise control keeps you at a steady speed, so you’re not burning more fuel by accelerating or decelerating.
-Learn more about how to use cruise control.

 7. Check your tire pressure